cryptocrowd-city/xcrc-wallet/doc/bulwark-core/TOR-Support-In-Bulwark.md

 for how to properly configure Tor.

-## Run Bulwark behind a Tor proxy
+## Run CRyptoCrowd behind a Tor proxy

-The first step is running Bulwark behind a Tor proxy.
+The first step is running CRyptoCrowd behind a Tor proxy.
 This will already make all outgoing connections be anonymized, but more is possible.

 ```